Dales High Way - Skipton to Settle (★★★★★)

 Looking back from further up the hill

-But I can't really complain since I have got through just in time to avoid the worst of the rain, and by the time I reach the trig point at The Weets, the drizzle has completely subsided.
+But I can't complain too much, having just about missed the worst of it - and by the time I reach the trig point at The Weets, the drizzle has completely subsided.

-The view on the way down (the camera doesn't really do it justice - it's very dramatic in the flesh)
+The view on the way down (the camera doesn't do it justice)

 Gordale Scar

-But since I do not have time to visit anyway, there is little disruption for me today, and instead I continue on along the route of the Dales High Way - turning off the road to follow a busy footpath as I leave behind the prior solitude of my walk, to now walk among the crowds that tend to gather around Malham Cove.
+But in any case, this makes up my mind - and I continue on along the route of the Dales High Way - which turns off the road to follow a busy footpath.
+And here I leave behind the prior solitude of my walk, to now walk among the crowds that tend to gather around Malham Cove.

-The footpath from Gordale Scar to Malham Cove (this was a gap in the crowds)
+The footpath from Gordale Scar to Malham Cove (I'm very good at finding gaps in the crowds)

-Ahead I cross over one of the roads heading up into the hills from Malham, and then passing even more film crews, begin my final stretch round to the top of Malham Cove, where I find (you guessed it!) more film crews.
+And then, as we cross over one more road, we begin the final stretch round to the top of Malham Cove, where we find (you guessed it!), more film crews.

 Passing Ing Scar